sabatesduran/rpi-touching-experience/README.md

 ## TODO

-- [ ] Add loader in website when updating audio files
-- [ ] Add alert when not connected to the internet
+- [ ] Add alert when not connected to the internet or an error from the fetch call
-- [ ] Fix MPR121 connection
+- [ ] Fix MPR121 sensitivity

 ### Hardware